aksommerville/ra3/etc/doc/http.md

 Quit the server or power down the machine (whichever the backend is configured to do).
 An extra header is required, to illustrate the call's gravity: X-I-Know-What-Im-Doing: true

+## /api/enable-public

+Ask server to open its public TCP port, if it's configured to.
+This is necessary on my Raspberry Pi at least, because the server starts running before ethernet is fully configured.
+So the main server falls back to localhost-only, which is fine for everything except web access from a cell phone.
+And the idea of not serving on INADDR_ANY until being told to, that feels right.

 ## /api/autoscreencap